-This test, required of all new students, determines which course(s) you need to fulfill your quantitative reasoning requirements and which mathematics and statistics courses you are eligible to take.
-For help, use the Quantitative Reasoning Study Packet (PDF).
+This test, required of all new students, determines which course(s) you need to fulfill your quantitative literacy requirements and which mathematics and statistics courses you are eligible to take

 All students must study an ancient or modern language and are required to take the language placement test for all languages studied in high school.
 See the academic catalog for requirements.

 - Take placement tests for all languages studied in high school.
 Your scores will determine how much language, if any, you will need to take at Hollins.

 - If you received a 4 or a 5 on an advanced placement test, or a 5 or above on an IB higher level test, you have completed Hollins’ language requirement and do not need to take a placement test.

 Transfer students who have completed one year of university study in a language have satisfied the language requirement and do not need to take a placement test.